-According to the most recent numbers disclosed by the Asociación Mexicana de Capital Privado (Mexican Association on Private Equity), domestic and international funds investing in Mexico are usually (close to 90 per cent of their portfolio) seeding and funding early stages of development of their targets in Mexico.
+According to the most recent report by the Mexican Association of Private Equity, domestic and international funds investing in Mexico are usually (close to 90 per cent of their portfolio) seeding and funding early stages of development of their targets in Mexico.

 Yes, financing is generally available for all players within the Mexican market and for almost all of the industries.

-As every other year, we have seen highly leveraged transactions, and others less leveraged.
-A number of factors have impacted the equity/debt ratio in the reported transactions, being the most important: (i) industry; (ii) target of the M&A; and (iii) type of acquirer.
+As every other year, we have seen both highly leveraged transactions, and less leveraged transactions.
+A number of factors have impacted the equity to debt ratio in the reported transactions, the most important being: (i) the industry and how it is affected by the pandemic; (ii) the target of the M&A; and (iii) the type of acquirer.

-During the 4Q 2019 and the first month of 2020, we have seen a significant decrease in the interest rates of the Mexican financing sources, which we anticipate might boost M&A activity in Mexico.
+During the second semester of 2020 and the first quarter of 2021, we have seen a significant decrease in the interest rates of the Mexican financing sources led by Mexico’s Central Bank (Banxico), which has lowered the interest rates on several occasions to encourage rapid recovery post covid-19, which we anticipate might boost M&A activity in Mexico.

-Mexico has for long time been a destination that welcomes investments and acquisitions of foreign participants in mostly all of the industries (save for a selective list of activities that are restricted by law from foreign investment).
+Mexico has for long time been a destination that welcomes investments and acquisitions of foreign participants in mostly all industries (save for a selective list of activities that have been restricted by law from foreign investment for a long time).

-During the past 10 years, the number of reported transactions completed by foreign investors and local groups are somehow equalised and there are no legal or market blockers that might produce an unlevel playing field for foreign bidders.
+During the past 11 years, the number of reported transactions completed by foreign investors and local groups are somehow equalised and there are no legal or market blockers that might produce an uneven playing field for foreign bidders.

 Given that the new administration has been very vocal against corruption, there are a number of actions pending to implement the National Anti-corruption System.

-9. How big a part of M&A activity is the restructuring of financially troubled companies?
-Have you seen more of this in 2019 as compared with 2018?
-What are the prospects for 2020?
+13. How big a part of M&A activity is the restructuring of financially troubled companies?
+Have you seen more of this in 2020 as compared with 2019, due to the pandemic or otherwise?
+What are the prospects for 2021?

-Yes, the Mexican reorganisation law (Ley de Concursos Mercantiles) provides for the possibility of debtor to go through a reorganisation process, and the possibility to have new investors or even to sell the entity subject to the reorganisation or bankruptcy proceeding at any time of the process prior to the bankruptcy liquidation of the assets to pay creditors.
+Yes, the Reorganisation Law in Mexico allows: (i) debtors to go through a reorganisation process; (ii) the possibility to have new investors; (iii) to sell the entity subject to the reorganisation or bankruptcy proceeding at any time prior to the bankruptcy liquidation of the estate to pay creditors.

-Despite the above, according to the Rión Report and the reported transactions in the Mexican stock exchanges (Mexican Stock Exchange) and Institutional Stock Exchange), subsidiaries to public companies have shown an intense M&A activity for new areas of their core business.
-Subsidiaries to telecom and mining public companies have been the most active M&A sectors.
+Despite the above, according to the reported transactions in the Mexican stock exchanges and Institutional Stock Exchange, subsidiaries to public companies continue to show an intense M&A activity, mainly due to a mandatory reorganisation triggered by the recently passed labour and regulatory provisions restricting outsourcing.

 The rights granted to minority shareholders under the Stock Market Law are:

-- Right to file a claim for civil liability against the directors for the benefit of the company, with 15 per cent of stake.
+- right to file a claim for civil liability against the directors for the benefit of the company, with 15 per cent of stake; and

-Considering the reported transactions and based on the Rión Report, during 2019 shareholders’ increase of stake has risen by almost 21 per cent as compared to 2018.
-We are not aware of any hostile takeovers during 2019.
+Considering the reported transactions and based on the Rión Report, during 2020 there was no significant change in shareholder activism and we are not aware of any hostile takeovers.

 Given the large volume of capital they manage, Mexican pension funds, also called AFORES (Administradoras de Fondos para el Retiro), are the most important investors in the Mexican market.